slact/nchan/README.md

 - **nchan_max_channel_id_length** `<number>`
   arguments: 1
-  default: `512`
+  default: `1024`
   context: http, server, location
   legacy name: push_max_channel_id_length
   > Maximum permissible channel id length (number of characters).
-Longer ids will be truncated.
+This settings applies to ids before they may be split by the `nchan_channel_id_split_delimiter` Requests with a channel id that is too long will receive a `403 Forbidden` response.

 - **nchan_max_channel_subscribers** `<number>`
   arguments: 1